swcarpentry/python-novice-gapminder/episodes/09-plotting.md

 ## [`matplotlib`](https://matplotlib.org/) is the most widely used scientific plotting library in Python.

 *   Commonly use a sub-library called [`matplotlib.pyplot`](https://matplotlib.org/api/pyplot_api.html).
-*   The Jupyter Notebook will render plots inline if we ask it to using a "magic" command, which have a `%` character preceding them.
+*   The Jupyter Notebook will render plots inline by default.

 ~~~
-%matplotlib inline
 import matplotlib.pyplot as plt
 ~~~
 {: .language-python}